Timurizer/LSTMSentimentClassifier/README.md

 # LSTMSentimentClassifier
 A sentiment classifier that uses LSTM

+Was made as a project during NLP course at the university